zylisp/gisp/README.md

 ## Status

-Project was largely abandoned in 2014, but revived in 2017 with updates from various forks as well as some additional cleanup work.
+This project was largely abandoned in 2014, but revived in 2017 with updates from various forks as well as some additional cleanup work.
+It was brought into the ZYLISP Github org for exploratory purposes, and received more loving tweaks and cleanups.
+More to come ...

 ## Includes